Felgains MultiFlow Low Stretcher vs Howard Wright M9 Trauma Stretcher; How do they compare?

 - 5th wheel steering – The 5th wheel under the centre of the M9 stretcher ensures maximum manoeuvrability and easy guidance; especially useful in busy and crowded emergency environments.

-- Very low mattress platform height – The M9 has a very low minimum height of 350mm, which reduces the risk of falls and helps to enable easier mobilisation in hospitals.
+- Low mattress platform height – The M9 has a low minimum height of 430mm, which reduces the risk of falls and helps to enable easier mobilisation in hospitals.

 - Full electric functionality – To reduce manual handling and provide a comfortable experience for patients.